Below we summarize the full set

 with regard to any of the above cryptographic

-security protections for the ID Tokens
+security protections for the U-Prove Tokens

 they issue.